 Shouldn’t they have fixed that instead of putting out all these new features?
-That might be what you are thought when you saw the title for today’s episode.
+That might be what you all thought when you saw the title for today’s episode.
 SQL Injection is still a big deal in today’s databases and we are pleased to have Bert Wagner on the program to talk with us about how it can affect you and the applications you protect.

 “SQL Injection is essentially when you have a dynamic string that you create in SQL that’s getting executed and it ends up doing something that you didn’t intend to do.”